 P.S.
 Trafft offers the most generous free plan and paid plans suitable for coaching and consulting businesses of all sizes.

-You can’t lose anything by signing up for free, but by exploring Trafft’s plans you’ll make sure to not miss out on any important feature that’s going to make your life easier!
+You can’t lose anything by signing up for free, but by exploring Trafft’s plans you’ll make sure not to miss out on any important feature that’s going to make your life easier!

 Types of expertise